Voz media US Voz.us

 Turkey bombed Kurdish positions in Syria and Iraq after terrorist attack on Ankara

 The Turkish Defense Ministry informed state media that 32 Kurdistan Workers' Party (PKK) targets were destroyed.
+Hours later, the PKK claimed responsibility for the attack.

-Turkish police at a road block after the attackAdem Altan / AFP
+Turkish police at a road block after the attackAdem Altan/AFP.

 Topics: